 Wishlists bring benefits to both retailers and consumers.
 The customer provides a safe and easy place to hold the products they want to purchase.
 Retailers can use the data to know more about the most desirable products or even create customer groups.
 During Thanksgiving Weekend wishlists can be efficiently used in various ways.
 Those wishlists help retailers collect information and make detailed decisions over discounting and analyzing their buying process to increase brand loyalty.

-Check out the BitBag Sylius demo with a B2C shop built on top of the core framework.
+Check out the BitBag Sylius demo built on top of the core framework.

 Give the gift of giving back